Solutions

 ELA in Uganda

-The programme targets girls who have dropped out of school, and are at the risk of early marriage or pregnancy.
-It operated adolescent clubs - safe spaces run by older girls selected from the communities.
-They are rained to deliver life-skills and sexual and reproductive health education, as well as mentor younger girls in exchange for a small lump-sum incentive.
+The ELA programme is the largest youth empowerment platform in the country targeting girls who have dropped out of school, and are at the risk of early marriage or pregnancy.
+Its safe spaces are run by older girls selected from the communities - trained to deliver life-skills and sexual and reproductive health education, as well as mentor younger girls in exchange for a small lump-sum incentive.
 The clubs opened five afternoons a week.

 In later years, livelihood training on income-generating activities and financial literacy was delivered by entrepreneurs and professionals for the senior out-of-school girls (above 15).
 After the training, they were eligible for a small loan to capitalise on their acquired skills.
 To further support girls, meetings with parents and village elders were organised periodically.